-Availity Essentials portal: Molina is a digital first organization for authorization submissions and phone or fax-based submissions may not be available in certain markets.
-Participating Providers should use the [Availity Essentials portal](http://AvailityEssentials.com) for prior authorization submissions.
+Availity Essentials portal: Molina is a Digital First organization for authorization submissions and phone or fax-based submissions may not be available in certain markets.
+Participating Providers should use the Availity Essentials portal for prior authorization submissions.
 All prior authorization submissions must include supporting clinical documentation to ensure timely and accurate review.
-Instructions for how to submit a prior authorization request are available on the [Availity Essentials portal](http://AvailityEssentials.com).
-The benefits of submitting your prior authorization request through the [Availity Essentials portal](http://AvailityEssentials.com) are:
+Instructions for how to submit a prior authorization request are available on the Availity Essentials portal.
+The benefits of submitting your prior authorization request through the Availity Essentials portal are:

-- Create and submit prior authorization requests - Check status of prior authorization requests - Receive notification of change in status of prior authorization requests - Attach medical documentation required for timely medical review and decision-making
+- Create and submit prior authorization requests. - Check status of prior authorization requests. - Receive notification of change in status of prior authorization requests. - Attach medical documentation required for timely medical review and decision-making.

-- Receive notification of authorization decisions - Access prior authorization letters directly through the new DC Hub Digital Correspondence Hub functionality in the [Availity Essentials portal](#).
+- Receive notification of authorization decisions - Access prior authorization letters directly through the Digital Correspondence Hub functionality in the [Availity Essentials portal](#).
 Please note: Letters will only be available for PA requests submitted via the [Availity Essentials portal](#).